 - a bottle of water and a snack

 Students will check for their room assignment by their legal last name.
 Phones, electronic devices (other than approved calculators), and/or earbuds/headphones must be turned off and/or stored as instructed by the exam proctor during the test.

-Pending health and safety conditions, The Northshore School District is considering offering the PSAT/NMSQT exam on Tuesday January 26, 2021 during the school day.
+The Northshore School District is offering the PSAT/NMSQT exam on Wednesday, October 12th during the school day.
 This will be an on-campus, in person, live test.
-This exam is optional.
-Current Juniors will be given priority and we will be limited to 500 exams per high school.
+Current Sophomores and Juniors will automatically be registered to take this test.
 The PSAT/NMSQT is the Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test.
 All 11th grade students who take the PSAT/NMSQT are also automatically screened for the National Merit Scholarship program.
 Our plan includes to offer the exam at Bothell, Inglemoor, North Creek, and Woodinville High School.
 Details are listed below:

-- Registration for the PSAT can be done online here: www.TotalRegistration.net/PSAT/480013
+- Registration for the PSAT for 9th grade students who opt-in can be done online here: www.TotalRegistration.net/PSAT/480013

-- Registration window is from December 7-December 18
+- Registration window is from TBD to TBD

 - NO LATE REGISTRATIONS ACCEPTED